 What Types of Debt Can I Consolidate?

 I was interested in your program.
 I was wondering what kinds of debts you deal with.
-I have collection, credit card, and some loans.
+I have collections, credit cards, and some loans.
 Do you work with all of these?
-Is there any type of debt you don’t work with?Ashley M.
+Is there any type of debt you don’t work with?

 The main type of debt that we don’t work with – which is an easier way for me to answer your question – is anything that’s secured, which means if you didn’t make payments, is there something they can turn off or take away.
 If you owe money to the electric company, if you don’t pay them they’re going to turn your electricity off.
 Or if it’s a car payment and you don’t make the payment they’ll take the car away.
 Those types of debts we can’t work with.
 The debts that we work the best with are credit card companies, loans, medical bills, and other kinds of unsecured loans.

-This basically means credit cards, store cards, gas cards and unsecured personal loans can be consolidated.
-Additionally, unpaid medical debts and even some payday loans can be consolidated on a debt management program.
-Keep in mind that part of the enrollment process for a debt management program involves your credit counseling team calling each creditor to get them to agree to your enrollment and accepting reduced payments at a lower interest rate.
+This basically means credit cards, store cards, gas cards and unsecured personal loans can all be consolidated.
+Additionally, unpaid medical debts and even some payday loans can be included, too.
+Keep in mind that part of the enrollment process for a debt management program involves the credit counseling team calling each creditor to get them to agree to your enrollment and accepting reduced payments at a lower interest rate.

 With debt collectors, things are a little different because that particular collector may not have a standing relationship with every credit counseling agency.
 Getting their signoff requires some negotiation, which is part of the service that certified credit counselors provide.
-They negotiate on your behalf to ensure companies agree to your enrollment so you can get started on the program and starting working your way out of debt.
+They negotiate on your behalf to ensure companies agree to your enrollment so you can get started on the program and work your way out of debt.

 When things like utility bills can and can’t be included

 If you have a bill, like a utility bill, that is past-due but you’re still using the service, that bill cannot be included.
 However, if the utility company froze your account or you moved and the account was sent to a debt collector, then you may be able to include it.